EricElmoznino/encoder_dimensionality/README.md

 - More explicitly explain how are results differ from the stories in the Ansuini and Cohen papers.
 - Explain that having more dimensions does not necessarily translate to better regression performance; those dimensions must contain additional information about the targets.
 A low-dimensional model with target-related features could obtain better performance than a high-dimensional model with features unrelated to the target.
   - Show example(s) of high-dimensional representations that do a poor job of explaining neural activity.
+  - Boosting the dimensionality of a model representation can also lead to overfitting in the context of encoding models.
+Can try taking polynomial features or cosines at different frequencies to show increased ED with an overfit encoder.
 - Justify why variance along a dimension matters if readouts of those dimensions can just be rescaled by downstream weights (e.g. maybe relate the variance along a dimension to signal to noise ratio, if possible).
 - What is the role of ambient dimensionality?
 Can the results be explained simply because ambient dimensionality increases along the network hierarchy?
   - No, because of within-layer results.